sergeytigrikow/dinamo82/README.md

 * Supports RESTful APIs, such as JSON and XML, as well as SOAP and Web APIs that require authentication or multi-step execution.
 * Load injector servers from 18 zones around the world including the United States, Canada, South America, Europe, and APAC.
 * Whitelisting of Fixed IPs
-## Install Plugin
+## Configuring Plugin
 1. Login to the Dotcom-Monitor LoadView account.
-2. In LoadView, create your LoadView UID under Account > Integrations > Add Integration > Stress Testing Web API.
+2. In LoadView, create your LoadView UID under **Account > Integrations > Add Integration > Stress Testing Web API**.
 Copy the integration UID.
 ![Integratio UID](docs/images/integration.png)
 3. Login to your Jenkins account.
-4. In Jenkins, go to Credentials > Add Credentials > LoadView Security Token (UID).
+4. In Jenkins, go to **Credentials > Add Credentials > LoadView Security Token (UID).**
 5. Configure and validate the credentials:
-	* Scope: select Global.
+	* **Scope:** select **Global**.
-	* ID: leave default or specify a unique ID.
+	* **ID:** leave default or specify a unique ID.
-	* Description: specify a unique description to distinguish the credentials.
+	* **Description:** specify a unique description to distinguish the credentials.
-	* UID: paste LoadView UID.
+	* **UID:** paste LoadView UID.
 ![Credentials](docs/images/credentials.png)
 6. In Jenkins, select a job and click Configure.
-7. Go to Build > Post-build Actions > Add post-build action > LoadView-Run load test scenario.
+7. Go to **Build > Post-build Actions > Add post-build action > LoadView-Run load test scenario**.
 8. Specify LoadView Stress Test settings for the build:
-	* Credentials: select the API key using the description.
+	* **Credentials:** select the API key using the description.
-	* Scenario ID: paste the stress test scenario ID you want to use in the build.
+	* **Scenario ID:** paste the stress test scenario ID you want to use in the build.
 Copy the ID from the scenario page in LoadView.
-	* Error Threshold: specify an acceptable percentage of sessions with errors that occurred while testing (failed to access the target resource, no keywords/image found, etc.).
-If the percentage of error sessions is greater than the specified value, the build will be marked as a failure in Jenkins.
+	* **Error Threshold:** specify an acceptable percentage of sessions with errors that occurred while testing (failed to access the target resource, no keywords/image found, etc.).
+If the percentage of error sessions is greater than the specified value, the build will be marked as a *failure* in Jenkins.
-	* Average Time: specify a limit for an average response time measured while test execution.
-If the limit is reached, the build will be marked as a failure in Jenkins.
+	* **Average Time:** specify a limit for an average response time measured while test execution.
+If the limit is reached, the build will be marked as a *failure* in Jenkins.

 ![Action](docs/images/action.png)
-9. Click Save.
+9. Click **Save**.
 ## View Test Results
-When a stress test is running the status of execution is displayed in the Jenkins Console Output in real-time mode.
+When a stress test is running the status of execution is displayed in the Jenkins **Console Output** in real-time mode.

 ![Console](docs/images/console.png)

-When the test is finished, the results can be found under LoadView Results in the build menu.
-To review LoadView comprehensive reports on the test execution results, click More Details.
+When the test is finished, the results can be found under **LoadView Results** in the build menu.
+To review LoadView comprehensive reports on the test execution results, click **More Details**.

 ![Results](docs/images/results.png)